New Brunswick Entrepreneur Brings Sustainable Energy to Rural Africa

 Caleb Grove grew up in Africa, living in Cameroon for nearly a decade.
 During his time there he conceived a renewable energy solution that would become the basis of his startup, Mbissa Energy Systems.
 His goal is to bring electricity to regions of rural Africa that had never seen power before.

 Returning to Canada he was able to bring his idea to life with the help of New Brunswick’s strong entrepreneurial network.
 Grove has already launched a pilot project on the island of Mbissa, and is ready to move forward with growth.

 ONB: Tell us about the status of the pilot project.

 Grove: We now have the infrastructure needed to connect Mbissa’s 3,000 people to electricity.
-I returned to New Brunswick to complete my Master’s, and now have three Cameroonians doing the work needed to get everyone connected; homes are going up as we speak.
+I returned home to complete my Master’s, and now have three Cameroonians doing the work needed to get everyone connected; homes are going up as we speak.
 We’re starting slowly to see how the model plays out, looking at what works and what needs tweaking.
-We will then take what we’ve learned from the island and scale up from there.
+We will then take what we’ve learned from the island and scale from there.

 ONB: What is the main source of power generation?

 Grove: Solar is the primary resource, but we’ve been looking at wind for some time, hydro as well.
 The thing is, they are so close to the equator that their capacity to harness solar power is unparalleled.
 Solar was also a quick way to jump start the project and validate our model.
 We hope to implement wind and hydro solutions in 2017.
 We have gone through four prototypes of the wind turbine and now have one that is spinning pretty well; it’s very close to being the one we can take to market.